 On the occasion where physical meetups are hard to organize, you can always fall back on sharing the map using online journey mapping tools.

-For instance, Custellence makes this really easy, as it allows you to share the map in a Google Docs kind of way through a simple link that anyone with a web browser can access.
+For instance, a tool like Custellence makes this really easy, as it allows you to share the map in a Google Docs kind of way through a simple link that anyone with a web browser can access.

 If you're working in an airline on improving the experience of the cabin crew, for example, it might be challenging to get them in a room for a customer journey mapping sprint, as they are traveling all the time.

 But with online tools, you can enable the team to collaborate on the journey map regardless of where they are or when they have the time.

-With tools like Custellence at your disposal, you've got no more excuses to not involve people within the organization, even when they aren't nearby.
+With professional journey mapping tools like Custellence at your disposal, you've got no more excuses to not involve people within the organization, even when they aren't nearby.

 Remember that evangelizing is (still) an important part of your job as a CX professional.
 Getting the word out about the journey map you've created will help you do that.

 4. Continue doing research.

-If you've done your work right, you should’ve found some interesting opportunities to make a positive impact on the customer experience and on your business.
+If you've done your work right, you should have found some interesting opportunities to make a positive impact on the customer experience and on your business.

 But a byproduct of mapping any customer journey is that you'll always find new areas that you don't fully understand.
 The more you understand, the more questions you have.